wootencl/apidocs-v4/source/includes/_eligibility.md

 }
 ' https://platform.pokitdok.com/api/v4/eligibility/
 ```
+*Available modes of operation: batch/async or real-time*

-The eligibility endpoint makes it easy to verify a member's insurance information in real-time.
+The Eligibility endpoint makes it easy to verify a member's insurance information in real-time.
 You can check
 co-insurance, copay, deductible and out of pocket amounts for a member along with other information about a member's
 plan.

-Use the [tradingpartners](#trading-partners) API to determine available trading_partner_id values for use with the
+Use the [Trading Partners](#trading-partners) API to determine available trading_partner_id values for use with the
-eligibility API.

-Available Eligibility Endpoints:
+Eligibility API.

 Endpoint | HTTP Method | Description
 -------- | ----------- | -----------
-/eligibility/ | POST | Determine eligibility via an EDI 270 Request For Eligibility
+/eligibility/ | POST | Determine eligibility via an X12 270 Request For Eligibility

 All eligibility requests must include a valid Provider NPI.
 Some trading partners require that the submitting provider’s
 NPI be registered or be a participating provider with that health plan to successfully check eligibility.
 When a request is made without a provider name and NPI, the PokitDok NPI and organization name will default in.
 It is
 important to note that the PokitDok NPI may not be accepted by all trading partners.

-The PokitDok eligibility endpoint allows you to request eligibility for specific service types.
+The PokitDok Eligibility endpoint allows you to request eligibility for specific service types.
 The service_type parameter
 allows you to specify which particular service(s) you want to check eligibility for.
 If no service type is specified, the
 request will be made for general health benefits (health_benefit_plan_coverage).
 Please note that some trading partners may
 not support specific service type inquiries.
-A full listing of possible service_types values is included below.
+A full listing of possible service_types values is included [below](#service-type).
 You can also request eligibility information for a specific CPT code, however not all trading partners support such requests.

 The /eligibility/ endpoint accepts the following parameters: